How Much Do Medical Assistants Really Make? A Deep Dive into U.S. Salaries

 High-Paying States

-• California: With its high cost of living, California offers some of the highest salaries for medical assistants, averaging around $45,000 annually.
+• California: With a high cost of living, California offers some of the best salaries for medical assistants, averaging around $45,000 annually.

-• New York: In New York, medical assistants can expect to earn about $43,000 per year.
+• New York: Medical assistants in New York can earn about $43,000 annually.

 Lower-Paying States